 It should be noted that some facilities might require that students undergo a criminal background check and/or drug screening.
 These are not eligible for reimbursement through the AHEC office.

 The purpose of AHEC reimbursement is to help ease financial hardship to students as a result of spending time away from the student’s home campus.

 Qualifications of Reimbursement

-Generally, in order for a rotation to qualify for reimbursement, the rotation must occur outside the county of the student’s home campus (Morehead, Owensboro, Louisville, Lexington, or Hazard) and must be for a minimum of five days per week for four consecutive weeks at the same site.
+Generally, in order for a rotation to qualify for the standard rent and/or mileage stipend, the rotation must occur outside the county and over 30 miles one-way from the student’s home campus (Hazard, Lexington, Louisville, Morehead, Owensboro), and must be for a minimum of five days per week for at least three consecutive weeks at the same site.
 If a single rotation occurs in multiple locations, at least 50% of the rotation must take place in an AHEC designated site for the student to qualify for support.
 Some exceptions apply and students should contact the AHEC Central Office or their college/department to determine if the rotation qualifies for AHEC funding.
-Rent reimbursement will be provided if the rent receipt indicates the rent was paid for a property other than that of the Clinical Hub Site.

 Population Designated Sites

-In some counties within the North Central, North East and Northwest regions, only certain clinical sites are eligible for AHEC support.
+In some counties within the North Central, Northeast and Northwest regions, only certain clinical sites are eligible for AHEC support.
 These sites (called Population Designated Sites) are selected based upon the demographics of the population served.
 If the rotation site is within a population designated county, the site must be designated as AHEC eligible by the Regional AHEC Advisory Board.
-The Regional AHEC Advisory Boards determine the qualifications for a site to be designated as “AHEC”.
 Those qualifications could include a high percentage of Medicaid patients or high proportion of minority patients.
 For more information, contact the AHEC Central Office.